agkeck-iivi/internet_radio_v2/readme.md

   * **Auto-Selection**: Once you stop turning, the radio waits for **2 seconds** before committing the change, switching the stream, and returning to the Home screen.
 * **Short Press**: Briefly switches the screen to show the current IP address.
 This is useful for accessing the web configuration interface.
 * **Long Press**: Holding for more than 1.5 seconds triggers an immediate system reboot.
 A "Rebooting" message will appear on the display as confirmation.

+## Bugs

+* 5v power does not work perfectly.
+On first power on after a period off, the system will not boot.
+If the 5v power is cycled once, it will work fine.
+A 10 uF decoupling capacitor was added across the 5v header but that didn't solve the issue.